Andreas-aa/hit-bounce-detection/README.md

 ### Physics-based rules
 - Rules are applied only to **candidate frames with high absolute vertical acceleration.** This reduces false positives, since hits or bounces produce sudden, significant changes in vertical motion.
-- Hits are easier to detect from physics features than bounces.
-To account for this, **bounce classification rules are slightly softer**, allowing the system to prioritize detecting bounces when a candidate frame shows a significant event.
+- **Bounce rules are intentionally softer than hit rules** to prioritize correct bounce detection, since hits are easier to detect from physics features and can sometimes overshadow bounces.